heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/idea-2.md

 There are several ways for you to get some help with your prototypes:

-1. We have trained a custom ChatGPT-Agent for you that will help you with any questions.
+1. We have trained a custom AI-Agent for you that will help you with any questions.
 This is especially helpful regarding your python-code:

     [DTI Workshop Helper](https://www.perplexity.ai/search/dti-workshop-helper-T0eH2gNyRM2elfBJcprRJw){: .btn}